-b) Assistance etc. provided to countries in Southeast Asia and elsewhere from which victims of trafficking in persons originate
+b) Assistance etc. provided to countries in Southeast Asia and elsewhere from which victims of trafficking in persons originate.

-○ The Japan International Cooperation Agency (JICA) has invited relevant personnel engaging in measures against trafficking in persons in ASEAN countries to Japan to provide them training every year since 2012, in collaboration with the National Women's Education Center, etc. In order to promote mutual understanding of measures against trafficking in persons (especially prevention, protection of victims and support for self-independence) and to promote more effective regional collaboration in ASEAN countries, JICA has conducted Knowledge Co-Creation Program; the "Promotion of Networking among ASEAN countries on Anti-Trafficking in Persons" project since 2015.
-In 2018, it was participated by personnel in charge of measures against trafficking in persons from eight countries (Thailand, Myanmar, Viet Nam, Laos, Philippines, Cambodia, Malaysia and Indonesia).
+O The Japan International Cooperation Agency (JICA) has invited relevant personnel engaging in measures against trafficking in persons in ASEAN countries to Japan to provide them training every year since 2012, in collaboration with the National Women's Education Center, etc. In order to promote mutual understanding of measures against trafficking in persons (especially prevention, protection of victims and support for self-independence) and to promote more effective regional collaboration in ASEAN countries, JICA has conducted Knowledge Co-Creation Program; the "Promotion of Networking among ASEAN countries on Anti-Trafficking in Persons" project since 2015.
+In 2019, personnel from six countries (Thailand, Myanmar, Viet Nam, Laos, Philippines, and Cambodia) in charge of measures against trafficking in persons participated in the program.

-[Figure 35] ASEAN countries training (JICA, National Women's Education Center)
+[Figure 34] ASEAN countries training (JICA, National Women's Education Center)

-○ In Thailand, JICA implemented "the Project on Capacity Development on Assisting Victims of Trafficking in the Greater Mekong Sub-regional Countries" from April 2015 to April 2019.
+In Thailand, JICA implemented "the Project on Capacity Development on Assisting Victims of Trafficking in the Greater Mekong Sub-regional Countries" from April 2015 to April 2019.

-Based on the results of the Project on Strengthening of Multi-Disciplinary Teams (MDTs) for Protection of Trafficked Persons in Thailand, which was implemented solely in Thailand from March 2009 to March 2014, this project was expanded its scope to other countries in the Mekong region (Myanmar and Laos) in order to enhance the capabilities of organizations in the Mekong region that engage in the repatriation/return and social reintegration of not only Thai victims of trafficking but also victims of other neighboring countries who suffered in Thailand, enhancing inter-organizational coordination government officials concerning trafficking in persons from each country in the Mekong region.
-The workshop was held nine times as part of the "Project on Strengthening of Multi-Disciplinary Teams (MDTs) for Protection of Trafficked Persons in Thailand" (once every year from 2010 to 2014) and the "Project on Capacity Development on Assisting Victims of Trafficking in the Greater Mekong Sub-regional Countries" (once every year from 2016 to 2019).
+Based on the results of the Project on Strengthening of Multi-Disciplinary Teams (MDTs) for Protection of Trafficked Persons in Thailand, which was implemented solely in Thailand from March 2009 to March 2014, this project was expanded its scope to other countries in the Mekong region (Myanmar and Laos) in order to enhance the capabilities of organizations in the Mekong region that engage in the repatriation/return and social reintegration of not only Thai victims of trafficking but also victims of other neighboring countries who suffered in Thailand, enhancing inter-organizational coordination the "Project on Capacity Development on Assisting Victims of Trafficking in the Greater Mekong Sub-regional Countries" (once every year from 2016 to 2019).
 These nine workshops helped strengthening the network in the Mekong region and promote the sharing of knowledge and lessons on measures against trafficking in persons across borders.